-Our experimental work operated near 1550 nm due to the availability of inexpensive, high quality, telecommunications-compatible components such as high quantum efficiency balanced photodetectors and low-loss fiber optics.
+Our experimental work operated near 1550 nm due to the availability of inexpensive, high-quality, telecommunications-compatible components such as high quantum efficiency balanced photodetectors and low-loss fiber optics.
 However, many other regions of the optical spectrum are of great interest, particularly further into the infrared.
-At longer wavelengths, mean photon occupancy ($\langle n \rangle$) increases, granting the ability to measure cooler objects.
-However, shot noise-limited DCCS is challenging in the mid and far IR due to a lack of high power, low excess RIN combs and a lack of high speed, low noise, high quantum efficiency balanced detectors.
+At longer wavelengths, mean photon occupancy $\langle n \rangle$ increases, granting the ability to measure cooler objects.
+However, shot noise-limited DCCS is challenging in the mid- and far-IR due to a lack of high-power, low-excess RIN combs and a lack of high-speed, low-noise, high-quantum-efficiency balanced detectors.
 A compelling alternative is through electro-optic sampling \cite{Kowligy2019,Benea-Chelmus2019,Riek2017}, where MIR/FIR light is up-converted to the NIR for higher efficiency, low noise detection.
 Further analysis of the nonlinear conversion efficiency is required to fairly assess the merits of nonlinear DCCS.

-While we derived the shot-noise limited SNR for DCCS, other techniques may increase performance beyond this level.
-For example, recent work in compressive sensing dual-comb spectroscopy \cite{Giorgetta2023} with a time programmable frequency comb enables faster acquisition times and comparable spectral characterization, and similar methods could be employed in DCCS.
-The injection of non-classical light \cite{Tsang2011, Gottesman2012, Brown2023} to surpass the shot noise-limited SNR is also intriguing; of particular future interest is two-mode squeezing between the two frequency combs to correlate their noise, or the injection of squeezed vacuum at the unused port of the beamsplitter used to split the thermal light.
+While we derived the shot noise-limited SNR for DCCS, other techniques may increase performance beyond this level.
+For example, recent work in compressive sensing dual-comb spectroscopy \cite{giorgetta2024free} with a time programmable frequency comb enables faster acquisition times and comparable spectral characterization, and similar methods could be employed in DCCS.
+The use of non-classical light \cite{Tsang2011, Gottesman2012, Brown2023} to surpass the shot noise-limited SNR is also intriguing; of particular future interest is two-mode squeezing between the two frequency combs to correlate their noise, or the injection of squeezed vacuum at the unused port of the beamsplitter used to split the thermal light.

 We also note that another related technique, frequency comb ptychoscopy \cite{Benirschke2021}, has similar advantages of heterodyne-based methods for thermal light spectroscopy.
-An understanding of the fundamental SNR limits of dual comb ptychoscopy, as well as data collection and processing requirements, would be valuable to assess this method.
+An understanding of the fundamental SNR limits of frequency comb ptychoscopy, as well as data collection and processing requirements, would be valuable in assessing this method.